automl/HPOBench/README.md

 # HPOlib3
 [![Build Status](https://travis-ci.org/automl/HPOlib3.svg?branch=master)](https://travis-ci.org/automl/HPOlib3) [![Build Status](https://travis-ci.org/automl/HPOlib3.svg?branch=development)](https://travis-ci.org/automl/HPOlib3)

-HPOlib3 is a benchmark suite for testing hyperparameter optimizer in a easy way.
+HPOlib3 is a benchmark suite for testing hyperparameter optimizer in an easy way.
 HPOlib3 offers benchmarks with multi-fidelities.
 Since we are still under heavy development, there are currently only 2 benchmarks available.
 A benchmark on xgboost and one on learning a reinforcement agent on cartpole.
 More benchmarks will follow soon.